hieunx8386/APsetup/README.md

-After cloning this repository
+After cloning this repository \n
-Move to the folder by:
+Move to the folder by: \n
-cd APsetup
+cd APsetup \n
 sudo bash prepare2.sh